ThriftoXYZ/thriftoxyz.github.io/README.md

 Thrifto enebles AI based price discovery for NFTs

-The Meachine learning model will predict the appraisal price for NFTs based on the traits like Backgroung, clothes, eyes, nose, earring, fur, hat, mouth and headhear etc.
+The Meachine learning model will predict the appraisal price for NFTs based on the traits of respective NFT collections.

 _Work in progress (#WAGMI)_